ellysh/video-game-bots/InGameBots/process-memory-access.md

 This approach is able to give stable results for analyzing 32-bit applications.
 The applications have the similar base addresses of TEB segments in case of the same environment.
 But the approach is totally not reliable for analyzing 64-bit applications.
 Base addresses of the TEB segments is able to vary each time when you launch 64-bit applications.
 Primary advantage of this approach is the ease of implementation.

 It is important to emphasize that bitness of the `TebPebMirror.cpp` application should be the same as bitness of the analyzing process.
-If you want to analyze a 32-bit process, you should select a "x86" target architecture in the "Solution Platforms" control of the Visual Studio window.
+In case you want to analyze a 32-bit process, you should select a "x86" target architecture in the "Solution Platforms" control of the Visual Studio window.
 The "x64" target architecture should be chosen for analyzing 64-bit processes.
 This rule is appropriate for all our example applications which analyzes an another process.

 Second approach to get TEB segment's base address from an another process relies on a set of WinAPI functions for traversing all thread objects in the system.
 This is a list of used WinAPI functions: